kyledeguzmanx/fDev-website-WeatherAppV1/README.md

 ## INTRODUCTION
 A weather website for Los Angeles California built with OpenWeatherMap API.
 The website will show the location, day, date, temperature, and other weather information.

+Note: Since this project requires a secret API key, the live GitHub site uses placeholder text.
+As shown in weather.js, this placeholder text gets inserted when the fetch fails.

 ## TECHNOLOGY USED
 - Current Weather Data API by [OpenWeatherMap](https://openweathermap.org/)
 - Google Fonts